 If you have an employment contract at TU Dortmund University, you will receive your salary from the State Office for Salary and Pensions (LBV).
 If you work in Germany formore than six months, you are obliged to pay taxes.

 If you have any questions regarding your employment contract (holiday entitlement, incapacity to work, business trips etc.), please contact the Department of Human Resources and Legal Affairs.

-Please contact the Landesamt für Besoldung und Versorgung (LBV) (DE) if you have any questions about your salary payments or your tax class.
+Please contact the Landesamt für Besoldung und Versorgung (LBV) (only in German) if you have any questions about your salary payments or your tax class.